ImagingDataCommons/highdicom/docs/ann.rst

     )

-Note that including two nuclei would be very unusual in practice: annotations often number in the thousands or even millions within large whole slide image.
+Note that including two nuclei would be very unusual in practice: annotations often number in the thousands or even millions within a large whole slide image.

 Including Measurements
 ----------------------

-In addition to the coordinates of the annotations themselves, it is also possible to attach one or more *measurements* corresponding to those annotations.
+In addition to the coordinates of the annotations themselves, it is also possible to attach one or more continuous-valued numeric *measurements* corresponding to those annotations.
 The measurements are passed as a :class:`highdicom.ann.Measurements` object, which contains the *name* of the measurement (as a coded value), the *unit* of the measurement (also as a coded value) and an array of the measurements themselves (as a ``numpy.ndarray``).